Wrong Number, Miss

 Wrong Number, Miss (Fräulein – Falsch verbunden) is a 1932 German romantic comedy film directed by E. W. Emo and starring Magda Schneider, Johannes Riemann, and Trude Berliner.
-The film was shot at the Staaken Studios in Berlin with sets were designed by the art directors Robert Neppach and Erwin Scharf.
+The film was shot at the Staaken Studios in Berlin with sets designed by the art directors Robert Neppach and Erwin Scharf.
 It was remade in Italian the same year as The Telephone Operator.
 In 1934 it was remade as a British film Give Her a Ring.

 Synopsis

 Charmed by one of the callers she speaks to, a telephone operator arranges a rendezvous with him.
 Unfortunately it is at the same place where her boss is also having a secret assignation.